 What makes a bug report genuinely helpful to the engineer fixing it.

-A better way to get useful feedback from other developers.
+A better way to get feedback that helps you grow.

 Thinking Clearly About Work